async-worker/aiologger/README.md

 If some kind of order is important to you, you'll need to use the `await` syntax.
 But thinking about an asyncio application, where every I/O operation is asynchronous, this shouldn't really matter.

+Also note that logger calls may only be made from an `async def` or from a function called with an `async def` somewhere in the callstack.

 ## Using aiologger with the async/await syntax